DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 Sweet Gossip P2P Network preserves:
 - P2P Symmetry - every node does the same thing
 - Permissionlessness - anyone with internet access can join Sweet Gossip P2P network
-- Mobile first - the cost of running Sweet Gossip node is marginal on modern mobile devices
+- Mobile first - the cost of running Sweet Gossip node is marginal on modern mobile devices.
+Also, the protocol handles mobile connectivity issues.
 - Privacy - the communication is encrypted
 - Anonymity - any information about the people behind the nodes is hidden
 - DDos and Spam protection - it uses Proof of Work (PoW) and/or micropayments to protect the network from DDoS and Spam